End-to-End Build Lifecycle¶

 - open the browser

-- route the user into the current app or workspace console and launch the workflow-owned build sequence from there
+- route the user into the current app or workspace Studio surface and launch the workflow-owned build sequence from there

 mozaiks gen¶